14 Goal Seek

 Figure 14.3: Values for Goalseek.

-• Set cell: The cell with the month result, B18.
+• Set cell: The cell with the monthly result, B18.

 • By changing cell: The cell with the number of cups of coffee to be sold, B16.